Helping Ontarians with Voting Queue Estimates

 Step 3: Proposed Solution

 After deciding on our solution, we created some high fidelity screens to showcase what the solution could look like if implemented.
 Voters can select a polling station and see the current waiting times.
-They can also access the historic data to see how busy the polling station is at specific times based on past election data.
-I created these mock-ups of our solution in Figma.
+After talking with Election Ontario staff about our idea, they mentioned how we could also access the historic data to see how busy the polling station is at specific times based on past election data.
+I created these mock-ups of our solution in Figma as a proof of concept.

 Storyboarding

-To gain a better sense of how our solution can help voters overcome voting barriers by seeing estimated wait times, we created a storyboard to showcase a potential scenario.
+To gain a better sense of how our solution can help voters overcome voting barriers by seeing estimated wait times, we created a storyboard to showcase a potential scenario of our proposed solution.

 As we can see from Jerry’s story, our solution has the potential to help voters plan out their voting times around their own schedule rather than assuming when it is empty.
 By making this data more transparent, we can help voters plan ahead of time and reduce high traffic times at polling station.
 This data is also helpful for Elections Ontario to better manage voter foot traffic and help improve staff workload.